 The practice's computer system alerted GPs if a patient was also a carer.
-The practice has a register for carers.
-Each carer had a direct name contact in the practice who was the carers' champion.
+The practice had identified 0.1 % of the practice list as carers.
+Each carer had a direct name contact in the practice who was the practices carers champion.
 The role was to support carers, provide written information available direct to carers, and signpost to the various support available in the local community.
-The practice also hosts a carers coffee morning to offer network of support to carers.